For information on seeing your GP about symptoms of ovarian cancer, please visit this page.

 - Bloating: A primary-care based study has shown that abdominal distention (increased abdominal size/persistent bloating – not bloating that comes and goes) is a high-risk symptom, warranting rapid investigation.
 A separate study found that a key challenge in diagnosis is the different language used by women and doctors, with women often using the word ‘bloating’ to cover both abdominal distention as well as fluctuating bloating and discomfort.
 Since persistent distension is a key indicator of ovarian cancer and fluctuating bloating is not, this can be a challenge for GPs.

 - Follow up consultation: Women often fail to return for a follow up consultation even if their symptoms persist.
 GPs should encourage women to book a follow-up consultation within one month if symptoms persist (especially in cases where ovarian cancer is suspected).
 Suggesting that patients keep a record of symptom frequency and persistency may help a follow up appointment, patients can download a copy of our Symptoms Diary to help them.

-Target Ovarian Cancer’s 10 top tips, developed with Macmillan Cancer Support, is aimed to help patients and GPs communicate more effectively with each other about the symptoms of ovarian cancer.
-Download the version for GPs, or the version for patients, to hand out.
+Target Ovarian Cancer’s 10 top tips leaflet, developed with Macmillan Cancer Support, is aimed to help patients and GPs communicate more effectively with each other about the symptoms of ovarian cancer.
+Download the 10 top tips for GPs, or the 10 top tips for women, to hand out.

 There is currently no national screening programme for ovarian cancer in the UK.

 Two clinical trials are underway to assess the impact of screening on ovarian cancer mortality.
 Both trials are using the Transvaginal Ultrasound (TVU) and CA125 serum assay (blood test) as diagnostic tests.

 UKCTOCS: The United Kingdom Collaborative Trial of Ovarian Cancer Screening study has recruited 200,000 women between the ages 50-74 from centres across the UK.
 The trial was only for women without symptoms of ovarian cancer and not at high risk of developing the disease due to a strong family history of either breast or ovarian cancer.